AdguardTeam/LegalDocs/adguard.com/privacy/windows.html.md

 ### App crash report

-If AdGuard crashes, it creates an automatic crash report.
-Upon the next launch AdGuard will ask you to send it to us.
-In this report, the following information is sent:
+If AdGuard crashes, it automatically generates a crash report.
+When you next open AdGuard, you will be prompted to send this report to us.
+The report contains diagnostic information to help us identify and fix problems quickly.

-- Stack trace
-- Memory minidump (only in case of a crash in the native code)
-- Computer’s name
-- AdGuard version
-- AdGuard settings
+The following data is included in the crash report:

-- App identifier
+- App information: App name, version, and app identifier
+- Operating system details: Windows version, build number, system architecture (e.g., x64, ARM), and .NET Framework version
-- Active Windows user name
+- User environment: Active Windows user name and computer’s name
-- .NET Framework version
+- App configuration: AdGuard version and settings
+- Crash diagnostics: Stack trace, memory minidump (only if the crash occurred in native code), recent application log lines, and crash-specific error messages
-- List of active processes
+- System status: List of active processes, total and available RAM

-**Why we need this information:** To troubleshoot critical issues.
-It keeps us aware of new problems not reported by users.

-Crash report data is stored only on our servers.
-We do not use any third party services to collect and store crash reports.
-All crash reports are stored for 30 days.
+- Unique identifiers: Anonymous crash report ID for tracking the issue

+**Why we need this information:** This data helps us troubleshoot critical issues and detect crashes that users might not report themselves.
+Crash reports are stored securely on our servers for 30 days and are not shared with third parties.

 ### Installer crash